 The formula for computing population covariance is:

-where cov(X,Y) means the covariance of the variables X and Y and Σ is the Greek upper-case letter "sigma", the commonly used symbol for mathematical summation.
+where cov(X,Y) means the covariance of the variables X and Y and Σ is the Greek upper-case letter "sigma", the commonly used symbol for mathematical summation, x-bar is the sample mean of the X data set (x-mean), y-bar is the sample mean of the Y data set, and xi and yi are elements of these datasets indexed by i. n is simply the number of elements in each data set.
 This formula is applicable if the observed values of X and Y consist of the entire population of interest and in such case it is a population parameter stemming from the joint probability distribution.
-As this is rare in practice, the sample covariance is used more often.
+As this is rare in practice, to calculate covariance one most often uses the covariance formula below.

 Sample covariance formula